-Most photos here are available as prints or for licensed use.
+Otherwise, most photos are available as custom prints or for licensed use.

-Pricing will vary depending on the request but as a general guideline, prints and licensing start around $100 (CAD).
-To discuss details about acquiring a print or licensing an image, please contact us.
+Pricing will vary depending on the request but as a general guideline, custom prints and licensing start around $100 (CAD).
+To discuss details about acquiring a print or licensing an image, you can send us an email.

 Beyond the Website

 Before we took an indefinite break in 2006, some of this work made its way from the website into the ‘real’ world.

 - 2006, Edmonton, AB